-They were classically conditioned to expect the shock any time they tone.
+They were classically conditioned to expect the shock any time they heard the tone.
 The other group of dogs were not conditioned in this way.
 They were the control group.

 Seligman placed both groups of dogs into a special box with two compartments separated by a wall the dogs could easily jump over.
 One side of the box was safe, the other side, where Seligman put the dogs, was electrified and randomly shocked the dogs.

 All they had to do to escape, was to jump over the wall to safety.

 The dogs that had not been conditioned to endure electric shocks jumped over the wall right away.

 But the dogs that had previously learned that there was nothing they could do, didn’t even try to escape.
 They just laid down and endured the pain because they had previously learned the shocks were random and outside their control.